Skip to Main Content

 Introduction to Web of Science

 Web of Science is a platform that gives you access to a number of different databases.
-The default is for Smart Search in All Databases.
-On the home page, you have the option to search Core Collection above the search box.
-You can toggle off Smart Search towards the top right of the screen.
+The default is for Smart Search in Web of Science Core Collection.
+On the home page, you have the option to search All Databases above the search box.
 You can find out more about Smart Search on our Smart Search page

-Click on Advanced Search, or turn off Smart Search, to get more details about what you can search.
-By clicking on Collections you can see what indexes are included in the Core Collection.
-Alternatively, you can click on Search In to choose an individual database to search or to search all databases at once.
+Click on Advanced Search to get more details about what you can search.
+By clicking on Search in: Web of Science Core Collection you can see what indexes are included in the Collection.
+Alternatively, you can click on Editions to choose an individual database to search or to search all databases at once.

 Web of Science brings back results from over 22,000 journals, over 308,000 conferences and over 151,000 books in 254 categories.
 It is therefore a useful platform for all the subjects taught at Imperial.